Special Weather Statement issued for Southern Lander County and Southern Eureka County by NWS - NewsBreak

 Special Weather Statement issued for Southern Lander County and Southern Eureka County by NWS

-Effective: 2021-08-03 10:00:00 PDT Expires: 2021-08-02 18:15:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Effective: 2021-08-03 10:00:00 PDT Expires: 2021-08-02 17:45:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Southern Lander County and Southern Eureka County SIGNIFICANT WEATHER ADVISORY FOR SOUTHWESTERN LANDER COUNTY UNTIL 615 PM PDT At 546 PM PDT, Doppler radar was tracking a strong thunderstorm 11 miles southwest of New Pass Summit, moving northeast at 5 mph.
-Wind gusts 40 to 50 mph will be possible with this storm.
-This storm will remain over the Desatoya Mountains in southwest Lander county.alerts.weather.gov
+Target Area: Southern Lander County and Southern Eureka County SIGNIFICANT WEATHER ADVISORY FOR SOUTHWESTERN LANDER COUNTY UNTIL 545 PM PDT At 520 PM PDT, Doppler radar was tracking a strong thunderstorm 16 miles southwest of New Pass Summit, moving northeast at 5 mph.
+Dime size hail and wind gusts 40 to 50 mph will be possible with this storm.
+This storm will pass over the Desatoya Mountains and near Gold Springs on US Highway 50.alerts.weather.gov

 Comments / 0